 If you suspect that modern slavery in any form may exist within the business, please talk to your line manager or the Group Legal team.
-Any Employee who breaches SEGRO's Policy on Anti-slavery and Human Trafficking will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.
-SEGRO may terminate its relationship with other individuals and organisations working on our behalf if they do not comply with SEGRO's Policy on Anti-slavery and Human Trafficking.
+Any Employee who breaches this Policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.
+SEGRO may terminate its relationship with other individuals and organisations working on our behalf if they do not comply with this Policy.